 It is estimated that about 120,000 Greeks or people of Greek descent live in Argentina today.
 Most of this immigration occurred during the first half of the 20th century, mainly after the Asia Minor Campaign and the Smyrna Catastrophe in 1922.

-A new wave of immigration took part in the early 1930s as well, however.
-The choice of Argentina as a destination was due the temporary clampdown on immigration in the United States, making South America, and Argentina in particular, the new El Dorado.
+A new wave of immigration took place in the early 1930s, as well, however.
+The choice of Argentina as a destination was due to the temporary clampdown on immigration in the United States, making South America, and Argentina in particular, the new El Dorado.